BarsMonster/Voron-V0-dual-rail-mini-aftersherpa/README.md

 * Do final Y axis homing

 This will ensure reliable homing regardless on position where it was left before.
 Triple homing is slower, but you can do it while heating up.
 Alternatively, you can add ~1mm spacers to make sure Y axis stops slightly before carriage can touch motors.
 Example sensorless homing config macro is included.

+Alternatively, one can home to Y0 instead of Ymax.

 # Requires
 * Second 150mm MGN7 rail with MGN7H carriage, medium preload.